BestTimesToVisit.com Logo

 Taxi

 Readily available throughout Manaus, taxis offer door-to-door service.
-Negotiate the fare beforehand, especially for longer distances or trips to the airport.
-They are a convenient option for shorter trips or late-night travel.
+Negotiate the fare beforehand, especially for longer distances or nighttime travel.
+They are a convenient option for shorter trips or when carrying luggage.

 Moto-taxi